-Last month, people gathered at the West Orange Public Library to pay tribute in a memorial event to Nikhil Badlani, an 11-year-old township resident who died last summer in a car accident in South Orange.
+Last month, people gathered at the West Orange Public Library to pay tribute in a memorial event to Nikhil Badlani,

 The gathering on Sunday, April 22 was to inaugurate a new bookshelf dedicated to Nikhil, who was an avid reader, according to event organizers.
 Lining the shelf were new books provided by the Nikhil Badlani Memorial Book Fund, which was set up by his parents, Sunil and Sangeeta Badlani, to collect money for new library books.

 Almost $3,000 has been raised through the fund for books, according to a press release from the library.
 Over 100 books had been bought as well.